Scaffold-Stark/speedrunstark/README.md

   );
 ```

-> 🔎 Look in `packages/nextjs/app/token-vendor/page.tsx` for code to uncomment to display the Vendor ETH and Token balances.
+> 🔎 Look in `packages/nextjs/app/token-vendor/page.tsx` for code to uncomment to display the Vendor STRK and Token balances.

 > You can `yarn deploy` to deploy your contract until you get it right.